Tagggar/Firefox-Alpha/README.md

 `RMB` on Tab to open Tab controls (Pin/Mute/Bookmark/...);

-:round_pushpin: Pinned Tabs are set to the left corner;
+:round_pushpin: Pinned Tabs are set to the left corner for quick access;

 :mute: The Audio Tab is nicely highlighted, and excessive [Playing] indication removed;